xtrahuman/scandiweb-ecommerce-frontend/client/README.md

 # Scandiweb React Project
-- This is an e-commerce react project built for scandiweb screening test. in this project, data was fetched using apollo-graphql
+- This is a minimalist storefront react project built for scandiweb screening test. in this project, the endpoint was fetched using apollo-graphql

 ## Project Preview